DerekTurtleRoe/DerekTurtleRoe/README.md

 👯‍ I'm looking to collaborate on preservation and emulation projects, and other free and open-source projects.

-🤔 I'm looking for help with building a Sanni dumper, and a SummerCart64.
+🤔 I'm looking for help with building a Sanni dumper, a Brutzelkart, and a SummerCart64.

 💬 Ask me about software preservation, emulation, video game history, and other technology subjects!